 Under The Florida Bar Lawyer Referral Service, lawyers charge clients $25 (local programs may vary) for the first half-hour office consultation.
 If the case referred is a fee-generating case, the rules of the service require the attorneys to remit 12 percent of the fees to the service.
 The fees are utilized to pay for operational expenses.
 The Lawyer Referral Service is also on the Internet.
 LRS Online can be accessed through The Florida Bar’s website.
 Members interested in participating in Bar-sponsored lawyer referral programs may join their local bar service, if one exists in their area.
 Otherwise, they may contact The Florida Bar Lawyer Referral Service in Tallahassee by calling toll-free (800) 342-8060, ext.
-5810 or (850) 561-5810 or contact Karen Kelly, director, Public Service Programs at email@example.com.
+5807, or contact Nicole Murphy at firstname.lastname@example.org.

-Low Cost Lawyer Referral Service Panels — The Florida Bar Lawyer Referral Service has established an Elderly Referral Panel, a Low Fee Panel, a Disability Law Panel, and an AIDS Law Panel.
+Low Cost Lawyer Referral Service Panels — The Florida Bar Lawyer Referral Service has established an Elderly Referral Panel, a Low Fee Panel, and a Disability Law Panel.

 Those who qualify for referral receive a free, initial 30-minute office consultation.
 If the legal problem is one that can be handled easily, fees for further legal work may be lower than the lawyer’s normal rate.
 Participating attorneys are encouraged to use a payment plan or another method of assisting the client in paying legal fees.
 Fee-generating cases, such as personal injury cases, are not included in this reduced-fee program and are handled at the attorney’s regular rate.